-1st.
-The sudden invasion of this disease, and the rapid transition from a robust health, to a train of morbid association and commotion, threatening the immediate extinction of life, is peculiarly characteristic, and naturally suggests, that the "causa morbi," whether engendered in the atmosphere, or whether received into the system by the lungs, the stomach, or the skin, is highly deleterious and concentrated.
+The sudden invasion of this disease, and the rapid transition from a robust health, to a train of morbid association and commotion, threatening the immediate extinction of life, is peculiarly characteristic, and naturally suggests, that the " causa morbi," whether engendered in the atmosphere, or whether received into the system by the lungs, the stomach, or the skin, is highly deleterious and concentrated.
 The shock may in some measure be compared to that of electricity, deranging more or less every function of the human frame, yet apparently exerting its violence, chiefly on the chylopoetic viscera.
-It is proper to observe, that on the morning of the day of the attack, the patient had, with a view to obviate constipation, taken a small dose of drs. ii. of sulphate of magnesia, combined with a bitter and carminative, which had operated gently in the course of the forenoon.
-The patient, judging from his own feelings, is however disposed to view the constipation as merely accidental, and not premonitory of the epidemic; although it is possible that the cathartic might have accelerated, or in other words predisposed to the attack of the epidemic, as hinted at in the Board's circular of the 21st June 1821.
+It is proper to observe, that on the morning of the day of the attack, the patient had, with a view to obviate constipation, taken a small dose of drs. ii. of sulphate of magnesia. combined with a bitter and carminative, which had operated gently in the course of the forenoon.
+The patient, judging from his own feelings, is however disposed to view the constipation as merely accidental, and not premonitory of the Epidemic; although it is possible, that the cathartic might have accelerated, or in other words predisposed to the attack of the Epidemic, as hinted at in the Board's circular of the 21st June 1821.
 It will be much more to the point, to state, that the weather at Masulipatam was intensely hot during the greater part of the month of May, in the latter end of which, the periodical land winds prevailed; and that in the early part of June, there were sudden vicissitudes, and thunder storms, with abundance of rain.
 It often happened too, at this time, that whilst the days were sultry, the nights were remarkably cool.
-On the 4th of June, the epidemic first appeared among the Europeans at Masulipatam, and still continues to prevail sporadically, owing in all probability, to the unavoidable or incautious exposure to a moist and variable atmosphere.
+On the 4th of June, the Epidemic first appeared among the Europeans at Masulipatam, and still continues to prevail sporadically, owing in all probability, to the unavoidable or incautious exposure to a moist and variable atmosphere.

-2nd.
-With regard to the question, whether the epidemic Cholera is contagious, it deserves to be mentioned, that the patient, a few days previous to his illness, had visited the European hospital, in the fort of Masulipatam, where the Cholera was then prevailing, and had also attended a native servant, in his own compound, who died of the epidemic the very day preceding his own attack; but no conclusion can be drawn from a single fact, especially when opposed by others of an opposite nature.
-It is indeed to be regretted, that we cannot, in the province of medicine, as in the exact sciences, institute the " experimentum crucis" to establish axioms or principles ; and hence the great difficulty of separating the causes of disease, and allotting to each its due proportion of the effect.
-Men, as justly observed by Bacon, "deceive themselves in consequence of this continually, and think
+2d.
+With regard to the question, whether the Epidemic Cholera is contagious, it deserves to be mentioned. that the patient, a few days previous to his illness, had visited the European hospital, in the fort of Masulipatam, where the Cholera was then prevailing, and had also attended a native servant, in his own compound\, who died of the Epidemic the very day preceding his own attack; but no conclusion can be drawn from a single fact, especially when opposed by others of an opposite nature.
+It is indeed to be regretted, that we cannot, in the province of medicine, as in the exact sciences, institute the "experimentum crucis" to establish axioms or principles; and hence the great difficulty of separating the causes of disease, and allotting to each its due proportion of the Men, as justly observed by Bacon, "deceive themselves in consequence of this continually, and think they are reasoning from fact and experience, when in reality they are only reasoning from a mixture of truth and falsehood.
+The only end answered by facts, so incorrectly apprehended, is that of making error more incorrigible."

-This is the only defective part of this singularly interesting narrative; the number of days should have been particularized and the number of cases of Cholera then in hospital.
+\ This is the only defective part of this singularly interesting narrative; the number of days should have been particularized, and the number of cases of Cholera then in hospital.
 The word "compound," should my pages ever be read in England, may require interpretation: it is applied to such part of the premises of a house, as would there be termed court-yard or stable-yard, or in fact to the whole enclosure forming the housestead.
 I suspect the derivation to be from the Portuguese.